particle-iot/app-notes/README.md

 - [AN009 Firmware Examples](https://github.com/particle-iot/app-notes/tree/master/AN009-Firmware-Examples) provides some annotated code examples, including how to effective use sleep modes.
 - [AN010 Finite State Machines](https://github.com/particle-iot/app-notes/tree/master/AN010-Finite-State-Machines) shows some of the ways to effectively structure your code using finite state machines.
 - [AN011 Publish to Google Sheets](https://github.com/particle-iot/app-notes/tree/master/AN011-Publish-to-Google-Sheets) shows how you can publish directly to Google G Suite spreadsheets using webhooks.
+- [AN012 Tracker 1-Wire](https://github.com/particle-iot/app-notes/tree/master/AN012-Tracker-1Wire) shows how you can add DS18B20 temperature sensors to your Tracker One and interface with 5V I2C devices.
+- [AN013 Tracker GPIO](https://github.com/particle-iot/app-notes/tree/master/AN013-Tracker-GPIO) shows how you can add additional GPIO to your Tracker One using the external M8 connector.
+It includes both 3.3V and 5V design options, as well.
+- [AN013 Tracker I2C Scanner](https://github.com/particle-iot/app-notes/tree/master/AN014-Tracker-i2c-scanner) is a version of the I2C scanner application for scanning the I2C bus looking for devices designed to work with the Tracker One M8 connector I2C.